gridsmartercities/python-serverless-template/README.md

 ### Packager

 This is a custom tool that manages lambda dependencies so only the right common code and external dependencies are packaged with each lambda.
-The tool is used by the build process, but you can also run it [locally](#How-to-run-the-project-locally).
+The tool is used by the build process only.

 The tool can work with json or yaml files.
 For each lambda, add a "dependencies.yaml" or "dependencies.json" in the lambda folder.
 In there, add all internal code dependencies in the "internal" array, and all the external packages needed by your lambda in the "external" array.